 Mike began his career in business at an early age.
 After graduating from Johns Hopkins University with a degree in engineering, Mike went on to receive an MBA from Harvard Business School.
 In 1966, at the age of twenty-four, he moved to New York City to take a job with Salomon Brothers, an investment bank.
 Mike quickly rose through the ranks at Salomon, where he eventually oversaw the trading firm's information systems.
 In 1981, Salomon was acquired by another company, and Mike was squeezed out by the merger.
 He used that opportunity to start Bloomberg LP - and never looked back, turning his vision of a financial news and information company that would use emerging technology to bring transparency and efficiency to Wall Street's trading firms.

-Bloomberg LP provides critical information to financial and business professionals that result in decisions affecting billions of dollars each day.
-Bloomberg LP offers subscribers sophisticated trading tools, portfolio analytics, complex commodities pricing and data, real time market coverage, debt and credit market investment analytical tools, legal, regulatory and compliance platforms, pharmaceutical and biotech search engines, valuation tools for listed derivative, over-the-counter derivative, and structured note markets, and a host of other information critical to the daily operations and decisions that drive the global financial services industry.
+The Bloomberg Professional service provides critical information to financial and business professionals that result in decisions affecting billions of dollars each day.
+This service, more commonly known as “the Bloomberg Terminal” offers subscribers sophisticated trading tools, portfolio analytics, complex commodities pricing and data, real time market coverage, debt and credit market investment analytical tools, legal, regulatory and compliance platforms, pharmaceutical and biotech search engines, valuation tools for listed derivative, over-the-counter derivative, and structured note markets, and a host of other information critical to the daily operations and decisions that drive the global financial services industry.

 Bloomberg's Push for Corporate Sustainability